-Mr. Francis was selected and qualified to serve on the Board of Directors because he has extensive experience in mortgage lending, real estate and property management.
+Mr. Dempster was selected and is qualified to serve on the Board of Directors because of his managerial expertise and his extensive experience in corporate, business, real estate, and governance matters.
+Mr. Dempster also has in-depth knowledge of the Company's business as a practicing real estate attorney.